 The first 10 minutes and first 10 hours after a car accident are the most vital—whether or not you are at fault.
 If you need to contact a personal injury attorney after the accident, you will need to supply some information that will help protect you or help better your chances of receiving a claim award.

-Your Accident Kit
+What Should Be in Your Accident Kit

 Every car should have an accident kit stored safely in the trunk.
 Not only does this kit provide some peace of mind that you will have what you need in the unfortunate event that you’re in an accident, it could save your life.
 Here’s what to include:

-- Basic medical supplies, like a first aid kit
+- Basic medical supplies (first aid kit)

 - Warning reflectors